 - 12.3.1 Employees shall be entitled to annual leave on a pro-rata basis.
-Annual leave is to be taken within 12 months of entitlement becoming due.
-Where the annual leave is not taken within twenty-four (24) months of being accrued and there is no agreement on when the leave is to be taken, the employer may direct the employee to take annual leave with a minimum of four (4) weeks' notice. - 12.3.2 Annual leave may be granted in one or more periods. - 12.3.3 In accordance with the Holidays Act 2003, the employee shall be given the opportunity to take two weeks leave at one time. - 12.3.4 Annual leave is able to be accrued to a maximum of two years entitlement. - 12.3.5 Annual leave shall be taken to fit in with service/work requirements and the employee's need for rest and recreation. - 12.3.6 When an employee ceases employment, wages shall be paid for accrued annual leave, including shift leave, and the last day of employment shall be the last day worked.

-- 12.3.7 Part time employees shall be entitled to annual leave on a pro rata basis. - 12.3.8 An employee may anticipate up to one year's annual leave entitlement at the discretion of the employer. - 12.3.9 The provisions of the Parental Leave and Employment Protection Act 1987 shall apply in relation to annual leave when an employee takes a period of parental leave or returns to work from parental leave in accordance with clause 16 of the Agreement.
+Annual leave should be taken within 12 months of entitlement becoming due.
+Where the annual leave is not taken within twenty-four (24) months of being accrued and there is no agreement on when the leave is to be taken, the employer may direct the employee to take annual leave with a minimum of four (4) weeks' notice. - 12.3.2 Annual leave may be granted in one or more periods. - 12.3.3 In accordance with the Holidays Act 2003, the employee shall be given the opportunity to take two weeks' leave at one time. - 12.3.4 Annual leave shall be taken to fit in with service/work requirements and the employee's need for rest and recreation. - 12.3.5 When an employee ceases employment, wages shall be paid for accrued annual leave, including shift leave, and the last day of employment shall be the last day worked. - 12.3.6 Part time employees shall be entitled to annual leave on a pro rata basis. - 12.3.7 An employee may anticipate up to one year's annual leave entitlement at the discretion of the employer. - 12.3.8 The provisions of the Parental Leave and Employment Protection Act 1987 shall apply in relation to annual leave when an employee takes a period of parental leave or returns to work from parental leave in accordance with clause 16 of the Agreement.